jlhapp/Basic_Mapping/README.md

 # Basic_Mapping
+IMPORT SHAPEFILE

+Use rgdal package and the readOGR function.
+This will read the projection file.
+[variable name]<- readOGR(dsn = "folder location with .shp extension", layer ="name only")

+Use maptools package and readShapePoly function.
+This will NOT read the projection file and you will need to set the projection.
+[variable name]<- readShapePoly("folder location with .shp extension")

+VIEW MAP

+Use plot() function
+plot() will display shapefile with no background

+If a background map is needed, use ggmap or leaflet

+Use ggmap and RgoogleMaps packages to put shapefiles over imagery quickly.
+First geocode the center of the map using geocode() command Then use get_map() command

 #CSV Files
 ADD XY INFORMATION FROM CSV FILE
 You need to have x,y coordinates in the csv file, each as separate columns.